elixir-reading-group/elixir-reading-group.github.io/_pages/schedule.md

 ---

 #### 28. July 2022
 ACL'22 Gong-Show: 5-min short presentations of relevant papers/presentations from ACL'22.
-If you would like to present something
+If you would like to present a paper, please ping `idahl[at]l3s.de`.

 #### 21. July 2022
 SIGIR'22 Gong-Show: 5-min short presentations of peoples favorite papers/presentations from SIGIR'22.
-If you would like to present something
+If you would like to present a paper, please ping `idahl[at]l3s.de`.

 #### 14. July 2022
 SIGIR & ICTIR break.